 - Place marinade ingredients in a food processor and puree into a smooth mixture.
-Taste for salt content, made adjustments as needed.
+Taste for salt content, made any adjustments as needed.

-- Set chicken breasts into a resealable plastic bag or large glass dish.
+- Place chicken breasts into a resealable plastic bag or large glass dish.
 Pour marinade over top and turn to coat.
 Seal bag or cover dish with plastic wrap and place into refrigerator for 6-12 hours.

 - Preheat grill for medium high heat.

-- Remove chicken from marinade and place on grill.
+- Remove chicken from marinade and place on the grill.
 Cook for 7-9 minutes per side or until internal temperature at thickest part of breast reaches 165 degrees F. Adjust heat as needed.